Greenwood Trunk Sewer Connection

 Start: 2018 (Options) / 2020 (Construction)

-Contractors working on behalf of the City of Courtenay are installing new sanitary sewer mains off Anderton Road, along with a new sewer pump station.
-The project will re-route a portion of East Courtenay’s sewage flows to an existing portion of the Greenwood Trunk Sewer constructed by the Comox Valley Regional District in 2017.
+This completed project has increased sewer capacity in East Courtenay for current and anticipated development and includes new sanitary sewer mains off Anderton Road and a new sewer pump station, redirecting substantial sewage flows away from the Courtenay lift station and connecting to an existing section of the Greenwood Trunk Sewer constructed by the Comox Valley Regional District in 2017.

 The construction contract was awarded through an open public competitive tendering process.
 Leighton Contracting (2009) Ltd. was the successful bidder.

-The City of Courtenay has obtained all necessary regulatory permits for this project.
+The City of Courtenay obtained all necessary regulatory permits for this project.

-Active construction will also incorporate a fish and amphibian collection program, as well as active monitoring by registered environmental professionals.
+Active construction also incorporated a fish and amphibian collection program, as well as active monitoring by registered environmental professionals.